Transcript

 Yeah I'm not assertive enough.

-What else is there in the fall?
+What else is there in autumn?

 Ah!

-Yes it's winter, you.
+Yes, it's winter, you.

 So what's your favorite season?
 You know it.
 Well, I do, but we need to talk.